kyle-n/kyle-n.github.io/posts/dependency-injection-in-svelte.md

 This extra layer of indirection is, to be clear, not needed on most projects.
 If you're not super worried about testing, or you have a small app, you don't need a DI system.

-However, if you are worried about stubbing dependencies for tests, dependency injection is how you do it.
+However, if you are worried about stubbing dependencies for tests, dependency injection is a scalable, useful way to do it.